“The Dog ate my Homework!”– hmm yummy

 - Different research studies show that most students are given excess assignments that lead to unhealthy stress levels, health complications, e.g., headaches and sleep deprivation.

-- Spending too much time doing homework can cause kids, especially the younger ones, extreme fatigue.
+- Spending too much time doing homework can cause extreme fatigue, especially the younger ones.